Antonio López de Santa Anna: Later years and death

-From 1855 to 1874, Santa Anna lived in exile in Cuba, the United States, Colombia, and Saint Thomas.
+From 1855 to 1874, Santa Anna lived in exile in Cuba, the United States, Colombia, and Saint Thomas in the Danish West Indies (now the US Virgin Islands).
 He had left Mexico because of his unpopularity with the Mexican people after his defeat in 1848.
 Santa Anna participated in gambling and businesses with the hopes that he would become rich.
 During his many years in exile, he was a passionate fan of the sport of cockfighting; he had many roosters that he entered into competitions and would have his roosters compete with cocks from all over the world.

 In the 1850s, Santa Anna traveled to New York City with a shipment of chicle, which he intended to sell for use in making carriage wheels.
 He attempted but was unsuccessful in convincing U.S. wheel manufacturers that this substance could be more useful in tires than the materials they were originally using.
 Although he introduced chewing gum to the U.S., Santa Anna did not make any money from the product.
 Thomas Adams, the American assigned to aid Santa Anna while he was in the U.S., experimented with chicle in an attempt to use it as a substitute for rubber.
 He bought one ton of the substance from Santa Anna, but his experiments proved unsuccessful.
 Instead, Adams helped to found the chewing gum industry with a product that he called "chiclets".

 In 1865, Santa Anna attempted to return to Mexico and offer his services during the French invasion, seeking once again to play the role as the country's defender and savior, only to be refused by Juárez.
 Later that year a schooner owned by Gilbert Thompson, son-in-law of Daniel Tompkins, brought Santa Anna to his home in Staten Island, where he tried to raise money for an army to return and take over Mexico City.

 The house in Mexico City where Santa Anna spent the last years of his life and wrote most of his memoirs.

 In 1874, Santa Anna took advantage of a general amnesty issued by President Sebastián Lerdo de Tejada and returned to Mexico, by then crippled and almost blind from cataracts.
 He died at his home in Mexico City on 21 June 1876 at age 82.
 Santa Anna was buried with full military honors in a glass coffin in Panteón del Tepeyac Cemetery.